dome9/gcp-onboarding/onboarding-api/README.md

 The script will make an API call to CloudGuard to onboard your GCP Project to CloudGuard Intelligence:<br>
 - Path: https://api.dome9.com/v2/view/magellan/magellan-gcp-onboarding
 - Params: { CloudAccounts: ["your GCP project ID"], "LogType" : "CloudTrail"}
+- You can see example here: https://api-v2-docs.dome9.com (search for Gcp Onboarding)

 ### GCP Network Traffic Logs to Intelligence onboarding flow
 The script provided will create the following resources:<br><br>